maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. With a question like test-3, if all the inputs were valid, and then you change the value for some inputs, the corresponding PRTs output the 'Standard feedback for incorrect' when showing the new inputs for the purpose of validation.
 2. Images added to prt node true or false feedback do not get displayed.
 There is a missing call to format_text.
+3. **DONE** A button on the create test-case form, to fill in the expected results to automatically make a passing test-case.

 ### Optimising Maxima